isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

   </tbody>
   </table>

 The use of public transport (e.g. trains, buses, street-hailed taxis) is prohibited.
 Travellers must rely on the same transport options when commuting from their SHN accommodation for the COVID-19 Polymerase Chain Reaction test that is administered on the last day of SHN.
-To guarantee a smooth journey, click [here](/health/faq#transport) for the relevant transport advisories.
+To guarantee a smooth journey, <a href="/health/faq#transport" target="_blank">click here</a> for the relevant transport advisories.

 ### Stage 4: Stay-Home Notice and COVID-19 Tests